CSCD01/team_22-project/doc/deliverable4/deliverable4_intergration.md

 Steps to get the problem:

-1. Check out the repository, run npm install and gulp server, then navigate the viewer to a PDF that isn't automatically zoomed in to fill your viewport width on viewer initialization (http://localhost:8888/web/viewer.html?file=%2Ftest%2Fpdfs%2Ftracemonkey.pdf works for me).
+1. Check out the repository, run npm install and gulp server, then navigate the viewer to a PDF that isn't automatically zoomed in to fill your viewport width on viewer initialization.
 2. Append #page=1&view=FitH to the URL in the address bar, and reload the page.

 Currently, the view parameter in PDF URL fragment identifiers is currently unsupported.